Synchron – A Brain Computer Interface Using Stentrodes

 Now that we know what a stent it, let’s move on to talk about a startup called Synchron.

 Founded in April of 2016, Silicon Valley startup Synchron took in a $10 million Series A funding round one year later to develop an implantable device that can capture signals from the brain.
-The device called a “stentrode” is a nickel titanium composite stent wrapped in electrodes, and then injected into your brain though your neck.
+The device called a “stentrode” is a nickel-titanium composite stent wrapped in electrodes, and then injected into your brain through your neck.
 The stentrode can then read your brain signals, something they’ve already been able to do successfully with sheep.
 The technology evolved from a collaboration between the University of Melbourne and the US Defense Advanced Research Projects Agency (DARPA).
 It’s not a surprise to see that they’re backed by DARPA, the government agency we highlighted recently that has their hands on all the cool technology out there it seems.
 Even former President Barrack Obama was touting stentrode technology in this video short.

 Prior to becoming a Silicon Valley startup, Synchron was an Australian startup by the name of “Smartstent” which had been working on this device since 2012.
 The “acquisition” of Smartstent by Synchron seems to be little more than a name change since all the original players are still on board.
-One of these players is Doctor Thomas Oxley, an Australian neurologist seen here giving a several minute background of how this whole thing came about:
+One of these players is Doctor Thomas Oxley, an Australian neurologist seen here giving a several minute background of how this whole thing came about.

 Perhaps most promising for the startup is the caliber of their Chairman, Martin Dieck.
 Here’s someone who has co-founded and sold three medical device companies already (2 to Medtronic and 1 to Stryker).
 Not only that, but he’s a venture capitalist as well having worked before with renowned VC Draper Fisher Jurvetson and presently as an Executive Director at ePlanet Ventures.
-On his LinkedIn profile it states he’s a “Managing Member” of “Neuro Technology Investors, LLC” or NTI, the firm that led the $10 million funding round for Synchron alongside Darpa.
+On his LinkedIn profile, it states he’s a “Managing Member” of “Neuro Technology Investors, LLC” or NTI, the firm that led the $10 million funding round for Synchron alongside Darpa.
 With little to be found about NTI, it’s not hard to imagine that Mr. Dieck has ponied up a fair amount of his own capital to invest in Synchron which is always a good sign.

 With someone on board who knows how to sell medical device companies, Synchron is now using their $10 million to begin in-human trials.
 The plan is to use a catheter to navigate the device into the sacral sinus in the middle of the brain where it will pick up the nerve activity from the motor cortex (that’s the region of your brain responsible for voluntary movements).
 Those signals can then be used to move a bionic limb or perhaps even an exoskeleton.